innodev-au/innodev-appianfunctions-markupgen/README.md

 ## Installing

 Look for ``HTML / XML Markup Generation`` in the plugin deployment page of your Appian cloud installation.
-For more details, refer to [installation](https://github.com/innodev-au/innodev-appianfunctions-markupgen/wiki/Installing).
+For more details, refer to the [installing](https://github.com/innodev-au/innodev-appianfunctions-markupgen/wiki/Installing) page.

 ## Documentation